 - On Ubuntu/Debian-based systems:

-- On RHEL/Fedora/CentOS/Scientific Linux systems:
+sudo service cron statusorsudo /etc/init.d/cron status - On RHEL/Fedora/CentOS/Scientific Linux systems:

-sudo service crond status
+sudo service crond statusorsudo systemctl status crond.service

 Starting Cron Service